lenage/vimfiles/README.md

 Grab the plugin submodules:
 `cd ~/.vim && git submodule init && git submodule update`

+If you are Mac user,just do this:
+`git branch -t origin/mac

 Make sure vim finds the vimrc file by either symlinking it:
 `ln -s ~/.vim/vimrc ~/.vimrc`